• Skip to primary navigation

 A food mill pureeing cooked apples.

-Place a food mill fitted with a fine disk on top of a bowl.
+Place a food mill fitted with a fine disk on a bowl.
 Working in batches, transfer the cooked apples and liquid to the food mill and process until smooth.
 If necessary, clean the food mill screen between batches to remove the skins and seeds.
 You should have about three cups of pink applesauce or apple puree.

 If you don’t have a food mill

 Start by cleaning 4-5 medium apples, about 1 kg or 2.2 pounds of apples, preferably a mix of sweet and tart varieties.
-Then core and chop the apples into 1-inch chunks.
+Then, core and chop the apples into 1-inch chunks.
 You don’t need to peel the apples.

 Place the chopped apples into a large heavy-bottomed pot with one-third cup of water.